Voting Absentee by Mail

 Requests received after the absentee request deadline will not be considered on time, regardless of any postmark date.

 Voting and returning your Absentee Ballot

-Mark your ballot following the instructions provided with your ballot from the board of elections.
-After completing your ballot place it inside the self-addressed
+After completing your ballot place it inside the self-addressed envelope provided

 Multipartisan Assistance Teams

 For every primary or election, each county election office will have an assigned Multipartisan Assistance Team (MAT) available to assist voters living in a hospital, clinic, nursing home, or rest home with mail-in absentee voting.
 MATs are available

 for voters who need assistance with voting by mail-in absentee ballot, but who do not have a near relative or guardian available to help.
 If you are a voter as described above, contact your facility's staff to arrange a MAT visit.
 For more information